 The removal and repatriation of vulnerable radioactive sources continued to be priorities for the Agency.
 In 2007, 127 sources were repatriated to the USA from a country in Latin America.
-The majority of the sources were transuranic neutron sources, but also included transuranic gamma, caesium-137 and radium-226/beryllium sources.
-Two high activity disused sources were recovered in Africa and were conditioned and repatriated to Canada.
+The majority of the sources were transuranic neutron sources, but and were conditioned and repatriated to Canada.
 In addition, one very large disused source, one disused Russian teletherapy source and one disused brachytherapy machine were removed from their respective locations and consolidated in a secure facility.